 Is it the right camera for you?
 To find out, Doug Kaye and I discuss and compare the GX800 / GX850’s main features in the following video review; I also have an audio podcast of this discussion if you prefer to listen to this segment: you can subscribe to the Cameralabs Podcast at iTunes, or use the audio player below the video.

-PS – Don’t forget if you find my work useful, you can support me next time you order anything at
+PS - if you find my work useful don't forget you can support me when you shop for anything at

 For the rest of the review I’m going to highlight and demonstrate a selection of the camera’s features in more detail.